GetAsync

 are both methods of the HttpClient

-class in C# that are used for making HTTP requests.
-While they are similar in that they both send requests and await responses, they differ in terms of flexibility and use cases.
+class in C# for making HTTP requests asynchronously.
+While they both send requests and await responses, they differ significantly in terms of flexibility, control, and use cases.

 GetAsync

 is a convenience method specifically designed for sending HTTP GET requests.
-It abstracts away some of the details of constructing an HttpRequestMessage
+It simplifies the process by abstracting away the details of constructing an HttpRequestMessage

 using System;